KilianJablonkaNTI/Bangsingtorp-biograf/README.txt

 Apache Apache version 2.4.37 (Win32)
 Mysql version 15.1 Distrib 10.1.37-MariaDB (Win32).

-The project does also contain a database file called “myguests-sql” which contains the database for the homepage in the last stable state.
-The database does also contain a vote pull for the users to vote and a admin account and eight user accounts.
-The emails and passwords to login are the following:

-Admin account
-Email: admin@admin.com
-Password: a5d4m3i2n1

-User account 1
-Email: test@user1.com
-Password: password10

-User account 2
-Email: test@user2.com
-Password: password11

-User account 3
-Email: test@user3.com
-Password: password12

-User account 4
-Email: test@user4.com
-Password: password13

-User account 5
-Email: test@user5.com
-Password: password14

-User account 6
-Email: test@user6.com
-Password: password15

-User account 7
-Email: test@user7.com
-Password: password16

-User account 8
-Email: test@user8.com
-Password: password17

-If you have any questions regarding the homepage or have problems setting it up then feel free to email me at: kilian.jablonka@live.com
+If you have any questions regarding the project then feel free to email me at: kilian.jablonka@live.com.